0dayInc/csi/README.md

   ...
   ```

-  because pry is used in the csi prototyping driver, we can record and replay automation sessions \o/--(Woohoo...Ya!!!)
+  Since the Pry gem is core to the CSI prototyping driver, we can record and replay automation sessions \o/--(Woohoo...Ya!!!)

   ```
-  csi[v0.1.162]:3 » hist
+  csi[v0.1.163]:3 » hist
   1: CSI::Plugins::NmapIt.help
   2: CSI::Plugins::NmapIt.port_scan do |nmap|
   3:   nmap.syn_scan = true